Meets: Fourth Thursday, 7:30 pm

 HARB History:

-In 1961 The Historic District Act authorized the establishment of local Historic Districts and Historic Architectural Review Boards.
-The Historic District within the Borough and the Borough Historic Architectural Review Board (HARB) were established in 1970 reflecting the commitment of the citizens of the Borough of Doylestown to preserving and protecting the cultural heritage of the community.
+The Historic District Act authorized the establishment of local Historic Districts and Historic Architectural Review Boards in 1961.
+The Historic District within the Borough and the Borough Historic Architectural Review Board (HARB) were established in 1970, reflecting the commitment of the citizens of the Borough of Doylestown to preserving and protecting the community's cultural heritage.

-The Borough Of Doylestown Historic Architectural Review Board (HARB) consists of nine (9) members appointed by Borough Council to serve three‐year overlapping terms.
-HARB provides counsel and recommendations to property owners and business owners seeking Certificates of Appropriateness, as well as making recommendations to Borough Council on the advisability of issuing Certificates of Appropriateness, for all exterior building changes, additions, new construction, demolition, and signs, within the designated Historic District.
+The Borough Of Doylestown Historic Architectural Review Board (HARB) consists of nine (9) members appointed by the Borough Council to serve three‐year overlapping terms.
+HARB provides counsel and recommendations to property owners and business owners seeking Certificates of Appropriateness, as well as making recommendations to Borough Council on the advisability of issuing Certificates of Appropriateness for all exterior building changes, additions, new construction, demolition, and signs within the designated Historic District.

 The jurisdiction of HARB and Council is limited to exterior architectural features of buildings and structures (including signs, retaining walls, etc.) that can be seen from a public street or way.
 Modifications to the interior of a structure are exempt from HARB requirements, although construction permits may be required before such work can proceed.
 HARB does not regulate painting.